-Name and Position with the Company Age Principal Occupation During the Past Five Years Kenneth H. Globus President, General Counsel and Chairman of the Board of Directors 62 From July 1988 to date, President and General Counsel of the Company.
-Chairman of the Board of Directors and Principal Executive Officer since September 2009.
+Name and Position with the Company Age Principal Occupation During the Past Five Years Kenneth H. Globus President, General Counsel and Chairman of the Board 64 From July 1988 to date, President and General Counsel of the Company.
+Chairman of the Board and Principal Executive Officer since September 2009.
 Chief Financial Officer of the Company from November 1997 to December 2006.
-Robert S. Rubinger Executive Vice President, Secretary, Treasurer, Chief Financial Officer and Director 71 From July 1988 to date, Executive Vice President and Secretary of the Company.
+Robert S. Rubinger Executive Vice President, Secretary, Treasurer, Chief Financial Officer and Director 73 From July 1988 to date, Executive Vice President and Secretary of the Company.
 Treasurer of the Company since May 2010 and previously from May 1994 to May 2004.
 Chief Financial Officer of the Company from December 2006 to date.
-Joseph J. Vernice Vice President 56 From February 1995 to date, Vice President of the Company.
+Joseph J. Vernice Vice President 58 From February 1995 to date, Vice President of the Company.
 Since 1988 Manager of Research & Development of the Company and since 1991 Director of Technical Services of the Company.
-Peter A. Hiltunen Vice President 55 From July 2002 to date, Vice President of the Company.
+Peter A. Hiltunen Vice President 57 From July 2002 to date, Vice President of the Company.
 Since 1982 Production Manager of the Company.
-Roseann LaCorte Controller 47 From August 2010 to date, Controller and Accounting Manager of the Company.
-From June 2006 to July 2010 Asst.
-Controller of VS Management, Inc., Ronkonkoma, NY, a human resource benefits outsourcing company, and for more than 2 years prior thereto Senior Accountant for Estee Lauder Companies, Melville, NY, a major manufacturer of cosmetic products.